berkalgl/Python/Scripting/01_image_processing/README.md

 - access some attributes of image
 - blur, sharpen, smooth, grey, rotate, resize, crop an image
 - thumbnail an image

+- opencv.org for analysing images and machine learnings.